mjcjiang/mjcjiang.github.io/_posts/2021-04-21-Go-and-UTF8-:-I-was-born-to-love-you.md

 ```
 13 = 5("hello") + 2(, and a space) + 6("世界")
 ```
-the rune-len(s) calculate the rune length if the string, which is 9, we just can find 9 "characters" use our eyes.
+the rune-len(s) calculate the character length of the string, which is 9, we just can find 9 "characters" use our naked eyes.

-We use another program to inspect each character:
+Now, let's use another program to check each character:
 ```
 package main